alex-kurkov/frontend-project-lvl1/README.md

 Educational app applying basic JS features run on Node

 Contains five simple-logic games, with gameplay of Q&A executed thru CLI-interface.
+The player will go through 3 round of questions within one game and shoult type answer after each question.

-The gamer wins after giving 3 correct answers, the game ends if incorrect answer is given.
+The player wins after giving 3 correct answers consecutively, while the game ends if incorrect answer is given.

+1. **Brain-even game**
-1. Brain-even game (see gaming process at [ASCIINEMA](https://asciinema.org/a/sKIRnD0nmO0w6rZO6oV8mwfcS))
+Answer if the present number is even or not by typing either 'yes' or 'no' (see gaming process at [ASCIINEMA](https://asciinema.org/a/sKIRnD0nmO0w6rZO6oV8mwfcS))

+2. **Brain-calc arithmetics game**
-2. Brain-calc arithmetics game (see gaming process at [ASCIINEMA](https://asciinema.org/a/GL2o1epf6ZAM7eT8TM3Pqtzuh))
+Evaluate simple arithmetic operation and type correct number (see gaming process at [ASCIINEMA](https://asciinema.org/a/GL2o1epf6ZAM7eT8TM3Pqtzuh))

+3. **'Find greatest common divisor game'**
-3. 'Find greatest common divisor game' (see gaming process at [ASCIINEMA](https://asciinema.org/a/qxRgVpbSoSfWauzrzpAUh1hLh))
+Find and type greatest common divisor of two present integers (see gaming process at [ASCIINEMA](https://asciinema.org/a/qxRgVpbSoSfWauzrzpAUh1hLh))

+4. **'Missing number game'**
-4. 'Missing number game' (see gaming process at [ASCIINEMA](https://asciinema.org/a/EB3OQ9HDrlirvao5hlFgr46ck))
+Find the missing element of the given arithmetic progression (see gaming process at [ASCIINEMA](https://asciinema.org/a/EB3OQ9HDrlirvao5hlFgr46ck))

+5.**'Is Prime?' game**
-5. 'Is Prime?' game (see gaming process at [ASCIINEMA](https://asciinema.org/a/VUKaEm1fORDQ4olccZPKOEWWU))
+Answer if the given Number is prime by typing 'yes' or 'no' (see gaming process at [ASCIINEMA](https://asciinema.org/a/VUKaEm1fORDQ4olccZPKOEWWU))